Ouch: Drake Loses $2M After Fellow Stake Partner Israel Adesanya Gets Dethroned At UFC 281

 Drake continued his expensive sports betting trend with Stake this weekend betting $2M on Israel Adesanya who was dethroned at UFC 281.

-Drake loses $2M Bet On Israel Adesanya After He Gets Dethroned At UFC 281
+Drake Loses $2M Bet On Israel Adesanya After Fighter Gets Dethroned At UFC 281

-This weekend Drake got back into sports betting and posted a generous $2M bet on then-reigning UFC champion Israel Adesanya.
-After all, Izzy was undefeated in the UFC and hadn’t come close to losing yet so it seemed like a safe bet.
-The issue is Izzy was facing the only man to ever beat him during his time as a kickboxer, Alex Pereira.
-Izzy headed to the ring with the spooky Jigsaw theme music playing showing he was ready for action.
-Once the match started Izzy dominated and handled business, until the last minutes.
-Instead of playing it safe Izzy engaged Pereira in the last minutes and suffered a TKO.
-Drake’s $2M went down the drain along with Izzy’s champion pay-per-view points.
-Obviously, we know Izzy will bounce back and Drake’s money is unlimited so both will be ok.
+This weekend Drake got back into sports betting and posted a generous $2M bet on then-reigning UFC champion Israel Adesanya which seemed safe because he was undefeated in the UFC.
+During the match, Izzy faced the only man to ever beat him during his time as a kickboxer, Alex Pereira, but he still seemed to dominate the bout.

+Everything was going well for the fighter until the final few minutes when instead of playing it safe, Izzy engaged Pereira and suffered a shocking TKO.

+The loss meant that Drake’s $2M went down the drain along with Izzy’s champion pay-per-view points.
+Obviously, we know Izzy will bounce back and Drake’s money is unlimited so both will be okay—but as you can imagine social media is having a field day with Drake losing a bet once again.

 Comments